AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 For maintenance updates prior to 2022, see [Previous Maintenance Updates](#previous-maintenance-updates)

+## Updates in December 2022

++++**(Planned) Maintenance Update on December 1, 2022**

+**Task has a Kanban backlog order of 0**

+*Agile*

+When a user is viewing a Kanban team's backlog, one or more of the tasks show a backlog order of 0.

+**"[!UICONTROL Invalid custom expression]" message when referencing "[!UICONTROL owner]" in a calculated field**

+*Custom forms*

+When a user is adding a calculated field to an issue-level custom form and attempts to add any reference to an "[!UICONTROL owner]" (such as `ownerID`), the field does not save, and the user sees the following message:

+"[!UICONTROL This is an invalid customer expression, please try again.]"

+This occurs even when the expression is valid.

+**Cannot access elements of [!DNL Workfront for Jira] integration**

+*Integrations*

+The following elements cannot currently be accessed in the [!DNL Workfront for Jira] integration for [!DNL Jira Cloud]:

+* The [!UICONTROL Configuration] page
+* The "[!UICONTROL Open Workfront]" button on a [!DNL Jira] issue

+**Adding custom message causes issue in Proof viewer**

+*Proofs*

+When a user is sharing a proof and attempts to add a custom message, the following occurs:

+* The Proof viewer zooms into the proof.
+* The areas in the left navigation are no longer responsive.

+**Deactivated users available when selecting timesheet approver**

+*Timesheets*

+When a user is creating a timesheet and attempts to assign an approver, the drop-down list includes deactivated users.
+If a deactivated user is selected, the timesheet is not saved and the user sees the following message:

+"[!UICONTROL Error.
+Sorry!
+Only users with Plan license can approve or reject timesheets.
+Please contact your system administrator.]"

+Since the deactivated user cannot be assigned, the user must select an activated user.
+The timesheet therefore functions as expected, but the deactivated users in the list may cause confusion or inconvenience to the user.

++++

 ## Updates in November 2022

 +++**Maintenance Update on November 17, 2022**